daiki1/springboot-essentials-template/README.md

 - src/main/resources/db/changelog: Liquibase changelogs
 - src/main/resources/messages_{lang}.properties: Internationalization files (i18n)

+## Cors
+- CORS is enabled for all origins in `CorsConfig.java`.
+- You can customize it to restrict access to specific domains.

 ## Internationalization
 - Messages are loaded from messages_en.properties, messages_es.properties, etc.
 - Customize Spring messages (like validation or login errors) based on user locale.